 Not permit alterations, additions or other works on building fabric, services or infrastructure to be carried out by their staff or students or by contractors directly employed by their School, Faculty, Department or Directorate without first seeking written approval from the Director of Estates or their nominated deputy.

 Report any asbestos management issues or concerns to the Director of Estates (or nominated deputy or assistants) as soon as is reasonably practicable.

-Head of University Health, Safety and Environment Service will be responsible for:
+Head of Safety, Health and Employee Wellbeing will be responsible for:

 Assisting the Director of Estates in the production and implementation of the University Asbestos Management Plan.

 Contribute to the monitoring of the Asbestos Management Plan by attendance at the Estates’ Asbestos Management Group.

 Campus Infrastructure’ Asbestos Management Group will be responsible for:

 Monitoring the Estates Asbestos Management Plan to ensure that risks associated with ACM are being managed effectively and efficiently.

 Reporting any deficiencies and recommendations to the Director of Estates and University Health and Safety Committee as appropriate.

 University Health and Safety Committee will be responsible for:

 Monitoring and reviewing this policy.
 Reviews will be carried out every two years from the date of approval.

 Receiving and reviewing annual statements of reassurance from Duty Holders.